Customized Hair Growth Kit - 60% OFF get started

 Hair pigmentation in Asians varies with ancestry and age, and a polymorphism in the dopachrome tautomerase gene is associated with a 20% reduction in pigmentation.
 Hair lipids in Asians are responsible for moisture, shine, and integrity, and with age, lipids decrease, more pronounced in women than in men.
 Hairstyles in the Asian population are used to identify sex, age, ethnicity, and social/marital status.

-Asian hair reacts differently to external damage, with resistance to straightening treatments but sensitivity to chemical products.
-Heat styling tools such as flat irons and hair dryers can cause damage to the hair.
+Asian hair reacts differently to external damage, with resistance to straightening treatments, but sensitivity to chemical products.
+Heat styling tools such as flat irons and hair dryers can damage hair.
 However, using a heat-protectant product and avoiding excessive heat exposure can help prevent hair damage.
 Strategies for anti-aging and healthy hair include appropriate grooming habits, careful hair styling, the correct choice of hair products, adequate hair coloring, and medical therapies to address underlying conditions.

 African Hair Aging